Bill C-30: Protecting Children from Internet Predators Act: Similar legislation in other countries

-Government officials claimed that similar legislation has been introduced in several other countries already, including the United States, Great Britain and Australia.
-However, critics have said that other countries should serve as a warning to Canada, noting the many errors and broad overreach of their legislation, with police requesting the private information for mundane tasks such as determining school district eligibility.
+Government officials stated that similar legislation has been introduced in several other countries already, including the United States, Great Britain and Australia.
+However, critics responded that other countries should serve as a warning to Canada, noting the many errors and broad overreach of their legislation, with police requesting the private information for mundane tasks such as determining school district eligibility.

 Similar legislation has been drafted in the Philippines despite being met with up to eight petitions filed with the highest court in the Philippines questioning the constitutionality of the legislation.
 The Filipino legislation is intended, like the Canadian bill, to prevent cybersex, online child pornography, identity theft, and spamming.
 However, in addition to these crimes, the Filipino bill also makes libel a cybercrime punishable by up to twelve years.
 It is generally this last issue that has privacy and right’s groups concerned over the legislation.
 “It violates Filipinos' rights to free expression and it is wholly incompatible with the Philippine government's obligations under international law,” said Brad Adams, Asia director of US-based Human Rights Watch.

 In Australia, Cybercrime Legislation Amendment Bill 2011 allows telecommunications companies to retain customer traffic data for longer if a customer is suspected in a cybercrime, unlike the proposed Canadian legislation however, this information cannot be handed over to police without a warrant.
-Like the Canadian bill, the Australian version was met with heavy criticism and a report from the Joint Select Committee on Cyber-Safety of Australia took issue with four main flaws in the Australian legislation and made 13 recommendations, which Attorney-General Robert McClelland said the government will “consider”.
+Like the Canadian bill, the Australian version was met with heavy criticism and a report from the Joint Select Committee on Cyber-Safety of Australia took issue with four main flaws in the Australian legislation and made thirteen recommendations, which Attorney-General Robert McClelland said the government will consider.

+The Joint Select Committee identified the following as flaws in the Australian bill: